qdevelopergithub/LAMP/docs/Deploy.md

 This value also limits the maximum number of connections, as defined
 here: https://docs.microsoft.com/en-us/azure/mysql/concepts-limits

-As the Moodle database will handle cron processes as well as the website, any public facing website with more than 10 users will likely require upgrading to 2.
+As the Lamp database will handle cron processes as well as the website, any public facing website with more than 10 users will likely require upgrading to 2.
 Once the site reaches 30+ users it will require upgrading to General Purpose for more compute units.
 This depends